apaka/octave-sharp/README.md

 How things work ,till now

 Install Octave VS2010 version for Windows.
 Git clone.
 Setup Octave.Core include libs path to Octave directory.
 Compile an poof.
-Add octave bin folder to your main app path and you are ready to go.

 ```c#
 dynamic oi = Octave.Runtime.GetIntepreter();